This is a deck based on Fable of Wolf and Owl!

 Owl&Dog

 This deck is really about my wife.
 Her favorite animal is the owl, mine is the wolf.
-Her favorite color (irl) is green, mine is blue.
+Her favorite color is green, mine is blue (irl).
 Hence Fable of Wolf and Owl.
 I've tried to capture the essence of us in this deck.
 We've gone through many things together - Overcome every obstacle in our way through sheer Force of Will.
 She's taught me the importance of balancing Give / Take.
-She's bestowed upon me an appreciation for nature and animals (Somberwald Sage).
+She's bestowed upon me an appreciation for nature and animals.
 She's inspired me to work hard by getting a Double Major while we were at university together.
 She's also taught me to make things last, and Savor the Moment.
 But perhaps most importantly, she's helped me step outside of my comfort zone.
 Which in this instance I'm doing by playing - a color I don't normally find very fun.
 But she finds a way to make everything fun.
 Together, we make a Wild Pair.
+My hope is to display my tremendous devotion to her through these pieces of cardboard.

 Simic doesn't have enchantment tutoring.
 And after experimenting with splashing to fit the tutoring, I found it to be very clunky and expensive.
 It just didn't fit the original concept.
 However, one day while browsing Scryfall for an answer, I stumbled upon Ethereal Usher.
-This card is now the linchpin of the deck.
+This card quickly became the linchpin of the deck.
 It can transmute to find Fable, since they both have a mana value of 6.
 And it's tutorable by a plethora of green creature tutors.
-So the plan is to use any creature tutor to get Ethereal Usher, and transmute Ethereal Usher to find Fable.
+So, the plan is to use any creature tutor to get Ethereal Usher and transmute Ethereal Usher to find Fable.

-The idea beyond that is to just play Fable and cast a bunch of spells.
+The idea beyond that is to ramp hard, set up an engine, and then just cast a bunch of spells.
 Mirrormade and Clever Impersonator are in the deck to copy Fable.
 Shrieking Drake and Dream Stalker are in the deck to help you go crazy.
-After that there are a couple of ways to close out the game - Beastmaster Ascension, Champion of Lambholt, Ezuri, etc. But sometimes just casting more spells than your opponents will do the trick.
+After that there are a couple of ways to close out the game - Beastmaster Ascension, Twenty-Toed Toad, Ezuri, etc. But sometimes just casting more spells than your opponents will do the trick.
 If you ever have a turn where you're creating lots of tokens but need to attack with them immediately, you can cast Savor the Moment to essentially give them all haste.

 There are a few themes in this deck.
 Explaining them might clear things up before we get into card choices: